Timentil/DecRep/README.md

 # DecRep
-An application that combines files and folders into a common repository from all devices needToDelete
+An application that combines files and folders into a common repository from all devices